analyzethis1/ML-Project-1/LSTM/readme.md

 ## 📋 Overview

-This LSTM module is part of a larger ML-Project-1 framework that aims to revolutionize building maintenance operations.
+This LSTM module is part of a larger PropertyPulse framework that aims to revolutionize building maintenance operations.
 The primary goal is to connect this model to Building Management Systems (BMS) for real-time equipment monitoring, failure prediction, and maintenance schedule optimization to minimize costs and prevent downtime.

 ## ✨ Features